 An estimated 83.4% of their total funds go directly toward programs and services.

 Many companies sell products containing the now iconic emblem of a pink ribbon, pledging to donate the proceeds to a breast cancer charity.

 Breast cancer activist and survivor Charlotte Hayley inspired the design of the pink ribbon, which is still in use today.

-Breast Cancer Action's Think Before You Pink campaign recommends asking a few important questions before purchasing pink ribbon products.
+Breast Cancer Action's "Think Before You Pink" campaign recommends asking several important questions before purchasing pink ribbon products.

 Questions to ask before buying pink include:

 How much, if any, of the product's proceeds go to a breast cancer charity?